 The Durham ESRC IAA Fund is available to Durham academics and independent researchers to help develop impact from their research.
 Demand for ESRC IAA grants has been extremely high since the fund was launched in the summer of 2014, and it is open to all researchers, regardless of discipline and/or the origin of the original research funding, providing the proposed impact activities align to the ESRC’s disciplinary remit of social science research (please refer to EXRC IAA Guidelines).

-Durham University subscribes to Research Professional - a comprehensive web-based database of funding opportunities, typically containing over 7,000 open calls for funding.
-Research Professional allows you to:
+Durham University subscribes to Research Connect - a comprehensive web-based database of funding opportunities, typically containing over 7,000 open calls for funding.
+Research Connect allows you to:

 - Search for funding related to your particular field, giving you access to information on specialised calls as well as those from the major funders.